Get energy fit with Zanna van Dijk

 Before the depths of winter finally kick in, stick an extra layer on before you put the heating on - that might be all you need.
 But when it does get a bit chilly, try setting your thermostat to one degree lower than usual - every little counts and you won't even feel the difference!

-Zanna also recommends closing the curtains at night to help to keep the heat in, and stop it from, quite literally, going straight out of the window!
+Zanna also recommends closing the curtains at night to help keep the heat in, and stop it from, quite literally, going straight out of the window!

 Get a smart meter